A recent United Nations (UN) study has revealed that two billion people are without access to healthy food.

-The recently released State of Food Security and Nutrition in the World 2019 report has warned that about a quarter of the world’s population struggles to eat 'safe, nutritious and sufficient food’.
-It noted that: “The lack of regular access to nutritious and sufficient food that these people experience puts them at greater risk of malnutrition and poor health," and that while, "primarily concentrated in low- and middle-income countries, moderate or severe food insecurity also affects 8 percent of the population in Northern America and Europe.”
+The State of Food Security and Nutrition in the World 2019 report has warned that about a quarter of the world’s population struggles to eat 'safe, nutritious and sufficient food’.
+It noted that: “The lack of regular access to nutritious and sufficient food that these people experience puts them at greater risk of malnutrition and poor health," and that while, "primarily concentrated in low- and middle-income countries, moderate or severe food insecurity also affects 8 per cent of the population in Northern America and Europe.”

 Hunger and obesity